vtex-apps/store-components/docs/ProductSKUAttributes.md

 +   "vtex.store-components": "3.x"
   }

-2. Add the `product-sku-attributes` block to any block below `store.product` (Product template).
+2. Add the `product-sku-attributes` block to any block in the `store.product` template (Product Details Page template).
 For example:

 ```json
   "store.product": {